MicrosoftDocs/sql-docs/docs/troubleshooters/replication/troubleshoot-tran-repl-errors.md

     ![Verbose Output](media/troubleshooting-tran-repl-errors/verbose.png)

    >[!NOTE]
-   > Things that may cause you issues when adding the verbose output parameter:
+   > Things that may cause your agent to fail, or the output file to be missing, when adding the verbose output parameter:
    > <br> - There is a formatting issue where the dash became a hyphen.
-   > <br> - The location doesn't exists on disk, or the account unning the agent lacks permission to write to the location.
+   > <br> - The location doesn't exist on disk, or the account running the agent lacks permission to write to the location specified.
    > <br> - There is a space missing between the last parameter and the -Output parameter.

 1. Restart the Log Reader agent by right-clicking the agent > **Stop Job at Step**. **Refresh**.
 Right-click the agent > **Start Job at Step**